olaure01/quantifiers/README.md

 * `term_tactics.v`: some tactics used in following files
 * `foterms.v`: definitions and properties of first-order terms (with two kinds of variables)
+* `foterms_ext.v`: additional properties of first-order terms
 * `foterms_std.v`: standard first-order terms (with one kind of variables)
 * `foformulas.v`: definitions and properties of first-order formulas
+* `foformulas_ext.v`: additional properties of first-order formulas

+* `nj1_frl.v`: natural deduction for _first-order_ Intuitionistic Logic with universal quantification only (normalization proof)
+* `nj1.v`: natural deduction for _first-order_ Intuitionistic Logic (normalization proof and sub-formula property)
 * `all1.v`: sequent calculus for _first-order_ Additive Linear Logic (cut elimination proof)
 * `all2.v`: sequent calculus for propositional _second-order_ Additive Linear Logic (cut elimination proof)
-* `nj1.v`: natural deduction for _first-order_ Intuitionistic Logic (normalization proof and sub-formula property)
-* `nj1_frl.v`: natural deduction for _first-order_ Intuitionistic Logic with universal quantification only (normalization proof)
+* `F.v`: formulas and natural deduction for propositional _second-order_ Intuitionistic Logic (universal quantification only, i.e. System F)
 * `nj2.v`: formulas and natural deduction for propositional _second-order_ Intuitionistic Logic
-* `F.v`: formulas and natural deduction for propositional _second-order_ Intuitionistic Logic (universal quantification only, i.e. System F)

-* `hilbert.v`: Hilbert system for _first-order_ Intuitionistic Logic (standard alpha-equivalence-free presentation)
+* `hilbert.v`: Hilbert system for _first-order_ Intuitionistic Logic with both universal and existential quantifications (standard alpha-equivalence-free presentation)
 * `hilbert2nj.v`: translation of Hilbert system into natural deduction
 * `nj2hilbert.v`: translation of natural deduction into Hilbert system
-* `nj_vs_hilbert.v` : equivalence of the two systems through the previous translations
+* `nj_vs_hilbert.v`: equivalence of the two systems through the previous translations

 Variations: